 CBD is widely known as an agent to soothe discomfort, especially in the joints.
 One way it does this is by interacting with our endocannabinoid system.
-The endocannabinoid system is our cell-signalling system.
+The endocannabinoid system is our cell-signaling system.
 It is thought that CBD can interact and influence our cells to reduce pain signaling and promote whole-body wellness.

 Benefits for Immune Health

-Another important quality of cannabinoids in CBD are their concentration omega-6 and omega-3 fatty acids.
+Another important quality of cannabinoids in CBD is their concentration of omega-6 and omega-3 fatty acids.
 These fatty acids packed inside hemp may promote immune wellness, in addition to heart health, and better circulation.
 In addition to omega-6 and omega-3 fatty acids, hemp is packed with antioxidants.
 In addition to being great anti-inflammatory agents, antioxidants are also immunomodulatory.
 This means they can help regulate and protect our immune systems!

 Benefits for Mobility

 As we age, our bodies may have a harder time keeping up with us and our favorite activities.
 Oftentimes, this can be due to pain in our joints or loss of muscle.
 The properties in hemp and CBD that can help ease aches and tension in the joints are great for increased mobility.
 This promotes your ease of movement and can get you back to doing the things you love.

 The wide range of physical restoration that hemp and CBD can promote is reason enough to invest in these products.
 However, there are mental benefits of using hemp and CBD as well.

 One of CBD’s many therapeutic effects is that it supports brain health.
 Our brain loves all those fatty Omega acids!
 CBD is thought to promote mental health and wellness, easing tension in our brains and even improving circulation.